hasura/ndc-storage/docs/configuration.md

 #### Other S3 compatible services

-You must configure the endpoint URL alongs with Access Key ID and Secret Access Key.
+You must configure the endpoint URL along with Access Key ID and Secret Access Key.

 ```yaml
 clients: